 Where do you fall on the Hemingway fan wagon?

 Here are a few suggestions for your reading pleasure.
-The Pulitzer prize winner, The Old Man and the Sea and For Whom The Bell Tolls.
+The Pulitzer Prize winner, The Old Man and the Sea and For Whom The Bell Tolls.

-A Day At The Ritz: A Cooking Class And The Hemingway Bar
+Plan A Day Around The Hemingway Bar Paris

 Until next time,